The “Essentials”: our line even more accessible

 What will you bring compared to entry-level brands?

-In terms of the product, we're starting to have good experience: it's been 3 years since we launched the BonneGueule line, 5 years since we did our first collaboration with a brand, and almost 10 years since I wrote about the subject.
-Not to mention the thousands of returns that we have been able to collect over all these years.
+In terms of the product, we are starting to have a good experience: it has been 3 years since we launched the BonneGueule line, 5 years since we did our first collaboration with a brand, and almost 10 years since I wrote on the subject.
+Not to mention the thousands of feedbacks we have been able to collect during all these years.

-In short, we have a very precious heritage to design beautiful clothes .
+In short, we have a very valuable heritage to design beautiful clothes .

-This will translate into the choice of materials, finishes, cut, stylistic possibilities and the explanation of the pieces. .
+This will be reflected in the choice of materials, finishes, cut, stylistic possibilities and the explanation of the pieces. .
 We are also available to answer all your questions!

-How can Essentials clothing be cheaper if they are of the same quality?
+How can Essentials clothing be cheaper if it is of the same quality?

 It's a combination of factors.

-Volumes twice as high as our other orders (creating economies of scale) + intensive research for more accessible materials = lower price than usual.
+Volumes twice as high as our other orders (creating economies of scale) + intensive research into more accessible materials = lower prices than usual.

-Note that just one of these factors is not enough to offer a more accessible price.
-It is truly a set of efforts and risk-taking that allows the Essentials to exist.
+Note that one of these factors alone is not enough to offer a more accessible price.
+It is really a combination of efforts and risk-taking that allows the Essentials to exist.

 • two Emanuel Lang oxford dress shirts,